Yeaseen/my_ctf_writeups/basics of cmd/cmdCheat.md

 #Creates a patch file containing the differences between the two files.
 diff -u file1.txt file2.txt > my_patch.patch

+#taking the contents of "data.txt," sorting them, and then keeping only the unique lines.
+cat data.txt | sort | uniq -u

+#frequencies per line of a txt file
+sort abc.txt | uniq -c

+#In order to sort the output with the most frequent lines on top, you can do the following
+sort abc.txt | uniq -c | sort -nr

+#to get only duplicate lines, most frequent first:
+sort abc.txt | uniq -cd | sort -nr

+#Say, you have two files and you want to get the actual content of the common lines:
+#-F treats the patterns as fixed strings, -x matches whole lines, and -f specifies the file with the patterns.
+grep -Fxf <(sort abc.txt) <(sort def.txt)

+#you can also use comm command to get the same output as well
+comm -12 <(sort abc.txt) <(sort def.txt)
 ```

 # Word Count